guilherme-m-correa/daily-diet-api/README.md

-# Meal Tracker API
+# Daily Diet API

 ## Overview
-The Meal Tracker API is a user-centric tool designed to help users manage and track their meals, especially focusing on diet adherence.
+The Daily Diet API is a user-centric tool designed to help users manage and track their meals, especially focusing on diet adherence.
 It allows users to create a profile, record meals, and access various metrics related to their dietary habits.

 ## Technologies